bencasalino/Knowledge/TableOfContents/JavaScript/higher-order-functions.md

 The parameters to reduce are, apart from the array, a combining function and a start value.
 This function is a little less straightforward than filter and map.

 The standard array method reduce, which of course corresponds to this function, has an added convenience.
 If your array contains at least one element, you are allowed to leave off the start argument.
 The method will take the first element of the array as its start value and start reducing at the second element.

+### Use cases for reduce:

+- takes all items in an array and reduces to a single value.
+- swiss army knife of native array methods.
+- you could essential run a map or filter with the reduce native array method
+- could not necessarily return a new array, could be object, string, number etc.

 ```
 function reduce(array, combine, start) {